beepbeep4/OffersAPI/README.md

 ```

 #### /offers/cancel (POST)
-> Cancels an offer, based on an offerId supplied in the request body.
+> Cancels an offer, based on an offer Id supplied in the request body.
+E.g.:

 ```
 53